Honduran father tells 5-year-old son they're going on vacation. They were really being smuggled through Mexico

-BROWNSVILLE, Texas — The U.S Department of Homeland Security is re-assigning 750 customs agents to aid Border Patrol with processing undocumented migrants on the southern border in areas with detention centers overcapacity.
+BROWNSVILLE, Texas — The U.S Department of Homeland Security is re-assigning 750 customs agents to aid Border Patrol agents with processing undocumented migrants on the southern border in areas where detention centers are experiencing overcapacity.

 Barahona and his son were offered a meal and a place to spend the night.